quasoft/backgammonjs/docs/README.md

 > Allow anyone to challenge friends or play with strangers online with zero time to start the game - requires no registration or configuration

+- [X] Allow players to quickly start a random game;
 - [ ] Allow players to send invites by chat or E-mail;

 -----